-The show: Zarkana offers a Cirque du soleil spin on the traditional variety show.
-It opened in late 2012.
+The show: Zarkana offers a Cirque du Soleil spin on the traditional variety show.

-The pools: Take a dip in (or just people-watch near) one of three ellipse-shaped pools on the secluded pool deck.
-Inquire about deals for cabanas; especially mid-week, they can be surprisingly affordable.
+The pools: There are three ellipse-shape pools on a secluded pool deck.
+Inquire about deals for cabanas; especially midweek, they can be surprisingly affordable.

-The room-service: Most of the on-site restaurants will deliver to your room; all you have to do is ask.
+The room service: Most of the on-site restaurants will deliver to your room.

-While first-time visitors to Aria rave about the lake-like pool and on-site restaurants, the real attraction is the spa, which, when it opened, was the largest in town.
-The facility is one of the only spas in the country to offer Japanese stone sauna "Ganbanyoku" beds, and boasts three private spa "suites," each of which serves up to eight people at a time.
+The spa is one of the only ones in the country to offer Japanese stone sauna Ganbanyoku beds, and boasts three private spa "suites," each of which serves up to eight people at a time.

-Crystals, the adjacent shopping and entertainment complex, offers some of the most high-end boutiques in the nation, including Gucci, Prada, Mikimoto, Tom Ford and Harry Winston (to name a few).
+Crystals, the adjacent shopping and entertainment complex, offers some of the most high-end boutiques in the nation, including Prada, Mikimoto, Tom Ford, and Harry Winston (to name a few).

 Aria remains one of the largest buildings in the world to achieve LEED Gold certification from the U.S. Green Building Council